nachoSO/CarND-Vehicle-Detection-master/writeup_template.md

 In terms of performance, I noticed that YCrCb makes the classifier performs worst than the YUV color space, however for this project I prefered to find the best accuracy, the performance can be improved changing the HOG channel the pixels per cells...
 It could be interesting as a future work find the best relation between accuracy and performance playing with the parameters.

-I also noticed that the HOG pixels per cell parameter kills the performance in the training and clasification, I tried to change it from 16 to 8 with the parameters depicted below and it takes six times more than using 16!!! and unfortunately the detection is worst
+I also noticed that the HOG pixels per cell parameter kills the performance in the training and clasification, I tried to change it from 16 to 8 with the parameters depicted below and it takes six times more than using 16!!! and unfortunately the detection is worst... why?

 ```
     color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb